SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 The book (and the courses based on it) give only the beginning of a long-term and serious study, on the path to professional programming.
 You won't be able to become a programmer without mastering the material from this book.
 You will lack programming fundamentals and it will become increasingly difficult to move forward.
 Therefore **pay enough attention to the basics of programming**: solve problems and write a lot of code for months until you learn **to easily solve all the problems in this book**.
 Then move on.

-We pay special attention to the fact that **the programming language is not essential** for the ability to code.
+We pay special attention to the fact that **programming language doesn't have significant relevance** for one's coding skill.
 You can either code or not.
-If you can code in **Python**, you can easily learn to code in Java, C ++, and another language.
-That's why **coding skills** are studied quite seriously in the initial courses for software engineers at SoftUni (see [curriculim](https://softuni.bg/curriculum)) and with them starts every programming book for complete beginners, including ours.
+If you can code in C#, then you'll easily switch to Java, or C++, or any other language.
+That's why **coding skills** are heavily studied in the foundational software engineering courses at SoftUni.
+These are the skills that each programming book for beginners starts with, including this one.

 ### Skill # 2 - Algorithmic Thinking (30%)